Please Limit Calls to:

 Bronze, Copper, Gold, and White coated micas are opaque and more reflective.
 Iron Oxide will sit on a surface and reflect like a mirror.
 Light cannot pass through.

-Also known as soap making mica, the color coating is adhered with a wax derivative and does not dissolve, making it a great choice for making soap.
+Commonly known as soap-making mica or cosmetic grade mica, the color coating is adhered to the flake with a wax derivative and does not dissolve, its most common use is making bath bombs and hand-made soap.
+This does not mean this type of mica can be used as eye-shadow unless the manufacture specifically states you can.
 Many artists add acrylic ink as a substitute for the lack of actual color.
-The “color coating” is not enough on its own to achieve true color balance required to make paints.
-Try this test:
+The “color coating” is not enough on its own to achieve the true color balance required to make paints.
+Eye Candy, Arteza, Black Diamond, Pearl EX, & Woodes Goodies are just a few who offer color-coated micas in their lineup, along with Interference and Iron Oxide micas.

 Primary Elements dry paint Arte-pigment is part ONE of a two-part paint system.